 The Self-Help Industry is a market of motivational speakers, life coaches, writers, and video producers.
 These people use their communication skills to motivate people, basically.

-The industry’s clientele may be people stuck in a personal/emotional rut, have ended a relationship, lost their job, or are generally unsure of where to go in life.
+The industry’s clientele may be those stuck in a personal/emotional rut, have ended a relationship, lost their job, or are generally unsure where to go in life.

 In times of despair, we like to turn to unconditional, guaranteed comfort and support.